Pachinchin/blackfriday_hackathon/README.md

 ## Business Problem

 Company ABC Private Limited wants to understand customer purchase behavior across product of different categories.
-An accurate prediction of the purchasing amount for the next big sale is high priority question.
-It will also be interesting to find out why customers make certain purchases.
+An accurate prediction of the purchasing amount for each customer is needed to help then create personalzed offer.
+They will be interested to know why customers make certain purchases.

 ## Data problem
 (As we know the business problem need to be converted into data problems)